The default user state definitions are:

 Step 3: Complete the Overview and Add Content screens for the campaign workflow of choice.
 For more information on how to create each campaign type, select one of the links below:

-Step 4: On the Set Target screen of the workflow, the selected lifecycle state is automatically included as one of the audience filters.
-To create additional audience filters, select ADD FILTER and the type of data to base your filter on.
-For detailed information on the data types and filter descriptions, see About Audience Filters.
+Step 4: On the Set Target screen of the workflow, the selected lifecycle state is automatically included as one of the Define Target Audience filters.
+To create additional audience filters, select the Custom Audience tab and then select the type of data and related filters and operators you want to base your filter on.
+For detailed information on the data types and filter descriptions, see Segment and audience filters.

 Step 5: Set the message display triggers and campaign goals as required then select Save as Draft: Preview & Test to proceed.